st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/tutorials/AddingAnAlteration.md

 This guide provides step-by-step instructions on how to add a new alteration.
 For this explaination we're going to be adding "Rally"

+**NOTE:** I'm using Rally as an example since it is newly added so this explanination is actually incorrect, Envimix campaigns are sorted at the top of every list, the rally campaign should therefore be located there, please use this as a generic explanination for most alterations.

 Note that this is only part 1, part two tackles how to add it to the python script.